 #### CreatedDate and ModifiedDate

 All data tables contain CreatedDate and ModifiedDate columns.
 These will be populated provided we can ascertain the creation date or modification date of a record.
-Note that if a date field is provided by a data source then this will also be included in the data set.
+If the field is _not_ provided by the endpoint, then these fields are NULL.

 The RemoteID is the unique identifier supplied by the data source.
 In the case of parent-child queries – where there is no clear unique identifier – we will generate a RemoteID using parent and child identifiers.

 Often data sources will provide nested data, for example sale and sale items.
 In order to put this data in a tabular format, SyncHub will create a second table for the child items and insert a parent remote ID column.
 In this example, the Sale Item table would have a SaleRemoteID column.

 Instead of removing data from your database, SyncHub will use an IsDeleted field to mark records which are no longer available at the data source.
 If a data source provides a deleted status field then we will update the IsDeleted field accordingly.

 SyncHub draws data from cloud platforms and stores it in a relational format in your data warehouse.
 To use the warehouse, you need to know the relationships between the tables.
 There are two main methods you can use.

 ####Method 1 – as provided by the cloud platform